 You may also have to choose a primary care physician, from whom you will need a referral before you can see a specialist.
 Your coverage will not apply if you try to see a specialist on your own without the referral.

 Medicare Advantage is also a plan you must have by itself.
 Joining Medicare Advantage if you’re on an employer group health insurance plan can lead to you losing your group health coverage.
 You may not be able to get the group health coverage back after that.
-You also cannot enroll in a Medicare Supplement plan.
+You also cannot also purchase a Medicare Supplement policy.

 When to enroll